 elsewhere.

-Camera: Medium static, 50mm lens, perfect symmetrical framing.
+Camera: Medium static, 50mm lens, perfectly symmetrical framing.

 Lighting: Single hard overhead key, deep falloff to black.